 Private preschool and public preschool both have pros and cons.
 It is up to parents to weigh their options and determine what is best for their child.

-Full Day Versus Part-Time
+Full Day Preschool vs. Part-Time Preschool

-A study published in the Journal of the American Medical Association found full days at preschool have a number of benefits.
+Although slightly more costly, a study published in the Journal of the American Medical Association found full days at preschool have a number of benefits.
 When compared to national averages, children who attended preschool all day long outperformed children in preschool for a half day in the following areas:

 - Literacy rates.
 Of the children who went to preschool all day, 85.1 percent were above the national average for literacy in their age group, compared to 74.6 percent of the children who attended preschool for part of the day.